 You will need to pay the deposit to the solicitor shortly before you are due to exchange contracts.
 You may need to provide proof of the deposit during the mortgage application process.

 Yes, you will need a solicitor who is experienced in shared ownership as there is additional legal work involved.
 We can recommend a solicitor for you if you need help finding one.

 Can I use Benefit Income to boost my application?

-Yes, however you need to put down a 15% deposit for the lenders to accept it.
+Yes, however you need to put down a 10% deposit for the lenders to accept it.
 Your child tax credits need to be up to date and show the income you are on now.
 Any discrepancies will delay your application as you will need to get an amended award letter.
-Your best option is to try and put a 20% deposit down as those lenders accept bank statements as proof.
 Student loans and bursaries are not acceptable.

 I am not working but have benefit income such as Child Tax Credits and Child Benefit, can I get a mortgage?

 No, you will need to have a salaried income.
 The lenders will only accept benefit income up to the same amount as your salaried income.
 For example, if you are earning £5,000 they will only accept £5,000 worth of benefits.

 If I easily pay £700 a month rent at the moment, does this mean I can get a mortgage?